raspberrypilearning/focus-on-the-prize/en/step_3.md

 --- task ---

-First, give the gift a starting position to the left of the screen.
+First, use a `go to x: y:`{:class="block3motion"} block to give the gift a starting position to the left of the Stage.

 ![image of the gift sprite](images/gift-sprite.png)